cyschneck/Star-Chart-Spherical-Projection/README.md

 ## Beta :test_tube: Features

 These features are not included in pip install because they are still experimental and being tested/debugged.
-For more information and getting them up and running, contact cyschneck@gmail.com or ugschneck@gmail.com or post a question as a [Github Issue](https://github.com/cyschneck/centerline-width/issues)
+For more information and getting them up and running, contact cyschneck@gmail.com or post a question as a [Github Issue](https://github.com/cyschneck/Star-Chart-Spherical-Projection/issues)
 - Plot stars in a constellation/asterism with connected

 ## Bibliography